meilisearch/documentation/create/how_to/aws.md

 ### 2. Set API key and SSL (HTTPS)

-MeiliSearch is currently running in a *development environment*.
-You haven't set up an **API key**, meaning that anyone can read/write from your MeiliSearch, and you aren't using HTTPS yet, which makes this configuration unsafe for production.
+MeiliSearch is currently running in a **development** environment.
+You haven't set up an **API key**, meaning that anyone can read/write from your MeiliSearch, and you aren't using HTTPS yet, which makes this configuration unsafe for **production**.

 To start the configuration process, connect via SSH to your new MeiliSearch instance and follow the instructions that appear.